 - Rinse your mouth well

-- Wait for 30 minutes after rinsing to brush teeth
+- Wait for 30 minutes after rinsing to brush your teeth

-- Use an electronic toothbrush for best results
+- Use an electronic toothbrush for the best results

 - Brush and floss twice daily

 Visit your dentist in Glendale if problems persist.
 Call 1-818-578-2324 to book an appointment today.